Convergence of Nonlinear Filtering for Stochastic Dynamical Systems with L\'evy Noises: Introduction

 It is worthwhile to mention our methods.
-About the dimension reduction of the slow-fast systems, at present there are two methods: homogenization (\cite{ImkellerSri}) and invariant manifolds (\cite{zqd}).
+For the dimension reduction of the slow-fast systems, at present there are two methods: homogenization (\cite{ImkellerSri}) and invariant manifolds (\cite{q0, zqd}).
 The former heavily depends on martingale problems for origin systems and the latter needs good dynamical structures.
 Therefore, based on the form of the system (\ref{Eq1}), we choose the first method to reduce it.
-Next, for the filtering problem for the slow component $X_t^{\e}$ with respect to $\{Y^{\e}_s, 0\leq s\leq t\}$, since the time change is only useful for a one-dimensional process, and the theory for double backward stochastic differential equations with jumps is short, these techniques are not applied to the present case.
-Here we compute the difference between $\mE[F(X^{\e}_t)|\mathscr{F}_t^{Y^{\e}}]$ and the homogenized filter and then convert it to the difference between two unnormalized filterings.
+Next, for the filtering problem of the slow component $X_t^{\e}$ with respect to $\{Y^{\e}_s, 0\leq s\leq t\}$, since the time change is only useful for a one-dimensional process, the technique can {\it not} be applied to the present case.
+Moreover, the theory for double backward stochastic differential equations with jumps is short.
+Therefore, we compute the difference between $\mE[F(X^{\e}_t)|\mathscr{F}_t^{Y^{\e}}]$ and the homogenized filter and then convert it to the difference between two unnormalized filterings.
 With the help of the weak convergence method in \cite{kus}, we know that the difference between two unnormalized filterings converges to zero.
 Thus, we prove that $\mE[F(X^{\e}_t)|\mathscr{F}_t^{Y^{\e}}]$ converges weakly to the homogenized filter.
-Although our method is the same to one in \cite{kus}, some new techniques are used due to jumps.
+Although our method is the same to one in \cite{kus}, some new techniques are used due to jumps, such as ones in constructing two exponential martingales and deducing two equations which two unnormalized filterings satisfy.

 The paper is arranged as follows.
 In the next section, we introduce some notation, terminology and concepts used in the sequel.
-The dimension reducing for the slow-fast system is placed in Section \ref{conpro}.
+The dimensional reduction for these slow-fast systems is placed in Section \ref{conpro}.
 In Section \ref{filpro}, nonlinear filtering problems are introduced.
-And convergence of the corresponding nonlinear filtering to the homogenized filtering is proved in Section \ref{confil}.
+And convergence of the nonlinear filtering for the origin slow-fast system to the homogenized filtering is proved in Section \ref{confil}.
 In Section \ref{exam} we give an example to explain our result.
+We summarize the paper and mention some future questions in Section \ref{con}.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants (depending on the indices) whose values may change from one place to another.